-- Raising awareness of what bullying is
+- Raising awareness of what bullying is.

 - Promoting pro-social behaviour.

-- Promoting strategies to protect and support the targets
+- Promoting strategies to protect and support the targets.

-- Dealing effectively with incidents
+- Dealing effectively with incidents.

-- Regularly review the Anti-Bullying Policy
+- Regularly review the Anti-Bullying Policy.

 - Provide information and training for all members of staff to prevent bullying, manage incidents and create and maintain a culture of mutual respect, free from bullying behaviour.

+- The whole school community will recognise the potential for children with SEN and disabilities to be disproportionately impacted by bullying and will implement additional pastoral support as required.